Baron von Lind: Museums

-Museums that display his works include the Proctor Historical Society, and the 15th Air Force Museum in Riverside, California.
+Museums that display his works include the Proctor Area Historical Society in Proctor, Minnesota, and the Fifteenth Air Force Museum in Riverside, California.
 His painting titled 'Mission 207' was dedicated on May 14, 2004 at March Air Force Base and is now permanently displayed as part of the museum's history honoring the men and aircraft of the World War II era.

 Honors

 In August 2002, 11 official postage stamps were issued by the Republic of Benin in West Africa with von Lind's art.